Circle #6: Star of Wonder

 Welcome to my series of English-Paper Pieced Circles!
 I decided some time ago that I needed a new hand-work project for those night when you just want to sit around and stitch and watch TV or a movie.
 I liked circles, and hadn’t found any EPP versions, so decided to create my own.
 All my patterns are hand drawn, but they are free.
 I do test-make them to get rid of any quirks before I present them to you.
 I’ve already done five circles and this post gives you the sixth.
 Here they all are together:

-This sixth circle, based on a six-pointed star, is all English Paper-Pieced, except that I do appliqué the larger circle onto the background square, having gotten the best results with that.
+This sixth circle, based on a six-pointed star, is all English Paper-Pieced, except that I do appliqué the larger circle onto the background square, as the results are better that way.
 And since this center circle does not need go over a series of joining seams, it can be paper-pieced right into the circle.
 I can’t remember where my inspiration for this one came from, but I do like that secondary star pattern that forms in-between the golden star points.
 The center of this star is suited to a medallion-type piece of fabric, so drag out those large prints and see which one works.

 Please remember to set your printer for 100% scale.
 This time I didn’t staple the wad of three sheets together, as I used to in the past, but instead cut more carefully around each piece.
 Tedious, but they go together better at the end, I think.